aitshuber/scoutrec/_posts/2025-02-28-a-lafayette-landmark-is-up-for-grabs-the-iconic-keg-property-is-for-sale.md

 Nestled in the heart of one of Lafayette’s most well-known entertainment corridors, *The Keg* has been a landmark for generations.
 While the building has seen better days, its history and prime location make it an unparalleled investment opportunity.
 This isn’t just a property—it’s a piece of Lafayette’s culture and past, waiting to be transformed into something incredible for the future.

 With McKinley Street ripe for redevelopment, this property has the potential to **revitalize the entire strip**, breathing new energy into the area.
-Whether you're considering a full restoration, a creative redevelopment, or something entirely new, the possibilities are endless.
+Whether you’re considering a full restoration, a creative redevelopment, or something entirely new, the possibilities are endless.

 ![](/uploads/twilight-3.jpg)